Retiring early might seem like a pipe dream, but it's not — if you know what steps you need to take, that is.

 1. Create an Early Retirement Plan

-While these retirement tips can help support your early retirement goals, you need a strategy to get you there.
-Figure out what it will cost for you to get into an early retirement and how much cash you will need to comfortably live on.
-A solid plan can help direct all your actions toward reaching the goal of an earlier retirement, and hopefully with less stress.
+Free online tools and calculators can help you figure out what it will cost for to retire at the age of your choosing and how much cash you will need to accumulate in order to live comfortably.
+A solid plan can help direct all your actions toward reaching the goal of an earlier retirement with less stress.

 2. Redefine ‘Comfortable Retirement’

-Less spending later constitutes the flip side of less spending now.
-If you imagine a comfy retirement as a vacation home and monthly cruise ship trips, revisit that vision so you don’t have to bleed cash but can still retire in style.
+If you imagine a comfy retirement as a vacation home and monthly cruise ship trips, revisit that vision.
+Early retirement is more attainable when it involves less spending.
 Instead of two homes, for example, why not live in your favorite vacation destination and pocket the principal from selling your primary residence?